 Palm Springs is a hipper Las Vegas, a more restrained and stylish resort destination that’s perfect for a weekend getaway.
-Whether you’re lounging poolside at a mid-century resort, partying at a ladies’ weekend, or relaxing at a couples’ spa getaway, Palm Springs has got your weekend wonderland squared away.
+Whether you’re looking to lounge poolside at a mid-century resort, party all weekend with friends, or relax on a couples’ spa getaway, Palm Springs has got your weekend wonderland squared away.

 Fly into Palm Springs airport.
 Or, if you’re driving from LA, hop in the car Thursday night to avoid rush hour and start the weekend early.
 Spend the afternoon visiting the Palm Springs Art Museum and riding the Palm Springs Aerial Tramway to the top, where you can take in the refreshing view of the valley below.